5 Totally Uncomplicated Tips to Master Basic Chinese Grammar

 And since the object was already clarified in each of the questions, the second person in each dialogue only needs to reply with a verb (along with the necessary adverbials and/or complements).
 What’s great about this is that it eliminates unnecessary repetition, which you saw in the yes/no answers under rule four.

 Like many other components of Mandarin Chinese, this can be confusing at first.
 For the time being, it’s okay to stick with the standard SVO structure, and soon after, you can begin experimenting with the OSV word order.
-Then when you find yourself in an informal conversation, try a couple questions just using OV.
+Then when you find yourself in an informal conversation, try a couple of questions just using OV.

 The explanations of the rules are longer than you might’ve expected, but much of this needs to be talked about in order to see how simple all of them actually are.
 Simplification is a must at this point in time in order to advance to intermediate Chinese grammar, where more memorization is required.
 Once you’ve got these five rules in the bag, you’re pretty much ready to take on all the fun stuff in Mandarin, as well as speak like an adult rather than stay stuck in kindergarten-level language skills.